MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 - This feature isn't available in Azure portal.
 [Azure CLI][azure cli] or REST APIs must be used to perform CRUD operations or manage the pool.
 - [Node pool snapshot][node pool snapshot] isn't supported.
 - All VM sizes selected in a node pool need to be from a similar virtual machine family.
 For example, an N-Series virtual machine type cannot be mixed with a D-Series virtual machine type in the same node pool.
-- VirtualMachines node pools allow up to five different virtual machine sizes per node pool.
+- Virtual Machines node pools allow up to five different virtual machine sizes per node pool.

 ## Prerequisites

 - An Azure subscription is required to use this feature.
 To create a free account, click [Free Azure Account](https://azure.microsoft.com/free).
-- The Virtual Machines Node Pool feature is in preview, and only available in API version >= 2023-10-02-preview, or by installing the az cli extension >= 2.61.0 version.
+- The Virtual Machines node pool feature is in preview, and is available only in API versions 2023-10-02-preview and greater, or by installing the az cli extension 2.61.0 version or greater.
 - If using the [Azure CLI][install azure cli], register the `aks-preview` extension or update the version of existing `aks-preview` to minimum version 4.0.0b4.
 - The minimum minor Kubernetes release version required for this feature is release 1.26.